PoisotLab/ms_network_prediction/manuscript.md

 to better understand ecosystem processes [@Harvey2017BriEco].

-We should invest in network prediction because the right conditions to do so reliably and rapidly, including forecasting, are beginning to emerge.
-Given the possible benefits to a variety of ecological disciplines that would result from an increased ability to predict ecological networks and their structure, we feel strongly that the research agenda we outline here should be picked up by the community.
+We should invest in network prediction because the right conditions to do so reliably and rapidly are beginning to emerge.
+Given the possible benefits to a variety of ecological disciplines that would result from an increased ability to predict networks, we feel strongly that the research agenda we outline here should be picked up by the community.
 Although novel technologies are bringing massive amounts of data to some parts of ecology (primarily environmental DNA and remote sensing, but now more commonly image analysis and bioacoustics), it is even more important to be intentional about *reconciling* data.
 This involves not only the work of understanding the processes encoded within data, but also the groundwork of developing pipelines to bridge the ever-expanding gap between "high-throughput" and "low-throughput" sampling methods.
 An overall increase in the volume of data will not result in an increase of our predictive capacity as long as this data increase is limited to specific aspects of the problem.
 In the areas we highlight in @fig:conceptual, many data steps are still limiting: documenting empirical interactions is natural history work that doesn't lend itself to systematic automation; expert knowledge is by design a social process that may be slightly accelerated by text mining and natural language processing (but is not yet, or not routinely or at scale).
 These limitations are affecting our ability to reconstruct networks.

 But the tools to which we feed these data, incomplete as they may be, are gradually getting better; that is, they can do predictions faster, they handle uncertainty and propagate it well, and they can accommodate data volumes that are lower than we may expect [@Pichler2020MacLea].
 It is clear attempting to predict the structure of ecological networks at any scale is a methodological and ecological challenge; yet it will result in qualitative changes in our understanding of complex adaptive systems, as well as changes to our ability to leverage information about network structure for conservation decision.
 It is perhaps even more important to forecast the structure of ecological networks because it is commonly neglected as a facet of biodiversity that can (and should) be managed.
 In fact, none of the Aichi targets mention biostructure or its protection, despite this being recognised as an important task [@McCann2007ProBio], either implicitly or explicitly.
 Being able to generate reliable datasets on networks in space or time will make this information more actionable.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,